omarieclaire/clojure-scala-cantrips/README.md

 }
 ```

-We observe that it yields the java interface below;
+We observe that it yields the Java interface below;

 *`make show-default-arguments`*
 ```java